mapamarco/naive_gbe/README.md

 #### Windows

 There is a VS2019 solution at `msvc/2019/naive_gbe/naive_gbe.sln`.
-You can use it for build the project.
-The dependecies on this solution will be resolved by NuGet.
+You can use it to build all the projects.

+All dependencies should be resolved automatically by the package manager NuGet.

 ### References
 http://marc.rawer.de/Gameboy/Docs/GBCPUman.pdf